MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_10_explore_service_trust_portal.md

 ### Demo Part 2 (Optional)

-In this part of the demo you will show the Trust Center and navigate to Microsoft’s six, key privacy principles.
+In this part of the demo you will show the Trust Center and navigate to information that describes Privacy at Microsoft.

 1. From the top of the Service Trust Portal page, select **Trust Center** then choose **Home**.
-This opens a new browser tab that takes you to the Trust Center where you find more information about security, compliance, and privacy in the Microsoft Cloud.
+This opens a new browser tab that takes you to the Trust Center where you find more information, including information about privacy and much more.

-1. From the top of the page, select **Privacy**, then select **Resources**.

-1. Select **Additional privacy resources**.

-1. Select **Privacy at Microsoft**.

-1. Review the six key privacy principles.
+1. You will see information about Our (Microsoft's) commitment to you.
+From here select **Learn more about Microsoft Privacy**.
+Scroll through the page and explore the different links to learn more about privacy at Microsoft.

 1. Close your browser windows to exit out the Service Trust Portal and the Trust Center.

 ### Review

 In this demo you explored some of the options available under the Service Trust Portal, how to access audit reports for Microsoft Cloud services, and how to use My Library to save documents for future review.
-Additionally, you visited the Trust Center to access and review Microsoft's Privacy principles.
+Additionally, you visited the Trust Center to access and review information about privacy at Microsoft.